undergrad-partner-school

 Tuition and Fees

-According to the reports from public county and municipal institutions, tuition fees were $5,292 for area residents.
+For local residents, public county and municipal institutions reported that tuition costs were $5,292.
 Tuition fees were $12,144 for students coming from out of state.
-For international students, tuition fees at this school were $12,144, as well.
-Full-time students in 2021 needed to pay additional fees in the amount of $860.
+Tuition costs at University of the District of Columbia for international students totalled $12,144.
+Full-time students in 2021 were mandated to pay additional fees in the amount of $860.

 Tuition Fees Total